silverspotproject/silverspotcoin/README.md

 Total supply of Klondike Coins:

-19,948,654 KDC - The amount of coins that will be in circulation once mining has been completed.
+19,948,654 SSP - The amount of coins that will be in circulation once mining has been completed.

 License
 -------